omry/omegaconf/docs/source/structured_config.rst

 Lists
 ^^^^^
-Lists can hold any type supported by OmegaConf (int, float. bool, str, enum and Structured configs)
+Lists can hold any type supported by OmegaConf (int, float. bool, str, enum and Structured configs).
+Lists can be created from Lists and Tuples.

 .. doctest::

-    >>> from typing import List
+    >>> from typing import List, Tuple
     >>> @dataclass
     ... class User:
     ...     name: str = MISSING